pschachte/wybe/WYBE.md

 The list of modifiers specify the modifiers of the higher order type.
 These modifiers can be a purity modifier, a determinism modifier, or `resource`.
-The special `resource` modifier states that this higher order term uses some resource.
+The special `resource` modifier states that this higher order term may use some resource.

 ## Constants